Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Dial establishes a connection to the client daemon and initializes the client.

-2. Receives initial connection status from daemon
+2. It receives an initial connection status from daemon.

-3. Receives initial PKI document
+3. It receives an initial PKI document.

-4. Starts background workers for event handling
+4. It starts background workers for event handling.

 The client supports both online and offline modes.
 In offline mode (when the daemon is not connected to the mixnet), channel preparation operations will work but actual message transmission will fail.